 Wakefully is currently offering a promotion to their Facebook chatbot subscribers: a pre-order discount on membership once their complete, separate app is released.
 Chat with the bot for more.

 Ready to build your own project in Chatfuel?
-Get started for free to validate your concept, then upgrade to Pro for more users and extra perks.
+Get started for free to validate your concept, then upgrade to Pro for unlimited users, priority support, and other exclusive perks.
 Learn more about the functions of Chatfuel and Messenger bots.